lindajok/popcorn-for-penguins/README.md

    `$env:FLASK_RUN_PORT = '8000'`

    Make sure to set these every time you run a new Tomato Engine session.
 The virtual environment doesn't remember them.

 6. Run Tomato Engine `flask run`
 7. Go to `localhost:8000/search` in your browser to search the recipes
+8. Choose ` Search exact` to search for exact match, or `Show all` to show all recipes containing searched items
+9. In the search bar, type one word such as *tomato*, or connect several words using boolean values such as *tomato AND pasta*

+   __NB: Be sure to type the boolean operator in UPPERCASE, otherwise the search won't work!__

+10. To see the whole recipe, click on the recipe's name.
+You will be redirected and able to see the whole recipe
+11. Check few interesting plots under *Get to know your recipes* bookmark
-8. To leave Tomato Engine, simply close your browser and stop the program (`Ctrl+C` or whatever you're using).
+12. To leave Tomato Engine, simply close your browser and stop the program (`Ctrl+C` or whatever you're using).
 To leave the virtual environment, simply type `deactivate`

 ### Resources